haihala/Bevy-integration-testing-toolkit/README.md

 # Bevy integration testing tool (Bitt)

+**Help needed**.
+BITT was in part made for my Master's thesis.
+Help me graduate by filling a short survey: https://forms.gle/PqY3uJwTakQahT228

 Tool for integration testing apps built in the bevy game engine.

 Bitt, (Noun) a pair of posts on the deck of a ship for fastening mooring lines or cables.